EU funds

 How do EU funds work?

-Read more on the funds, their terms and conditions, and current announcements for each fund in the link below the presentation of the fund.
+Read more on the funds, their terms and conditions, and open calls for each fund in the link below the presentation of each fund.
+Almost all of EU’s funding calls for proposals are published on the European Commission’s application portal Single Electronic Data Interchange Area, SEDIA.

 SEDIA